Remote Medical Training Instructors

 Jonah Manning

-From the United States to Nepal, Jonah Manning has shared his knowledge of remote medicine as a full-time instructor for Remote Medical International.
-His background includes working as an ER and Rescue Technician, as well as sailing solo around the world and thru-hiking the Appalachian Trail.
-Jonah is now also in nursing school.
+From the United States to Nepal, Jonah Manning has shared his expertise in remote medicine as both a Senior EMS Instructor for Remote Medical Training and a full-time instructor for Remote Medical International.
+His diverse background includes experience as an ER and ICU nurse, ER and Rescue Technician, Mountain Rescue Technician, and Mountain Guide.
+Jonah has also taken on impressive personal challenges, including solo sailing around the world and thru-hiking the Appalachian Trail.
+When he’s not working, Jonah finds joy in outdoor adventures like skiing, trail running, packrafting, and bikepacking.

 Brian Martens